-Figure 8: NIST Smart Grid Framework
+Figure 8: NIST Smart Grid Framework of the Hawaiian Electric Companies

-9 shows the Hawaiian Electric smart grid logical architecture.
+Figure 9 shows the Hawaiian Electric smart grid logical architecture.
 In the NIST architecture, as in other standard architecture models, the logical model shows the overall system architecture including key systems and system interfaces.